Tutor(s)

 Duration and Logistics

-Classroom version: A 1-day course comprising a mix of lectures, case studies and exercises.
+Classroom version: A half-day course comprising a mix of lectures, case studies and exercises.
 The manual will be provided in digital format and participants will be required to bring a laptop or tablet computer to follow the lectures and exercises.

-Virtual version: Two 3.5-hour interactive online sessions.
-Some short exercises (e.g. handling some basic data, estimating energy storage capacity, etc.) will be undertaken within the course.
-In-course questions / polls will be included.
+Virtual version: One 3-hour interactive online session.
 A digital manual and exercise materials will be distributed to participants before the course.

 Level and Audience

-Fundamental.
-The course is aimed at technical staff from a wide range of backgrounds, and an understanding of specific subsurface geoscience / engineering will not be assumed.
-The subject matter will be covered from first principles and will be of interest to staff from a range of backgrounds, including geological, engineering and commercial.
+Awareness.
+The course is aimed at non-technical staff and those who do not have a scientific background but want a basic introduction to the topic.
+The subject matter will be covered from very basic principles and will be of interest to staff from a range of departments, including legal, graphics, administration and technical support.

 Objectives